nuxt/docs/en/guide/assets.md

 createElement('img', { attrs: { src: require('../image.png') }})
 ```

-Nuxt has also configured Webpack to use [file-loader](https://github.com/webpack/file-loader) and [url-loader](https://github.com/webpack/url-loader) by default.
+Nuxt configures Webpack to use [file-loader](https://github.com/webpack/file-loader) and [url-loader](https://github.com/webpack/url-loader) by default.

 The benefits of all this are:
 - `file-loader` allows you to designate where to copy and place the asset file, and how to name it using version hashes for better caching.
 Moreover, this also means **you can just place images next to your `*.vue` files and use relative paths based on the folder structure instead of worrying about deployment URLs**.
 With proper config, Webpack will auto-rewrite the file paths into correct URLs in the bundled output.